 This algorithm is rather simple and can be optimized in many ways.
-For example, once we find an isolated suborder $[v,b]$ with bottleneck in lines 9 and 10, we have to look in line 7 only at elements $b'$ with $b\strord b'$ and can skip elemets $v'$ with $v\strord v'$ in line 6 due to Lemma~\ref{lem:chainBotTop}.
+For example, once we find an isolated suborder $[v,b]$ with bottleneck in lines 9 and 10, we have to look in line 7 only at elements $b'$ with $b\strord b'$ and can skip elements $v'$ with $v\strord v'$ in line 6 due to Lemma~\ref{lem:chainBotTop}.
 Moreover, ideas from~\cite{ConteCMP20} or~\cite{ItalianoArticulationPoints12} can be used for the computation of separators and to replace the rather primitive computation in line 9.
 Note also that this algorithm returns all useful maximal isolated suborders with bottleneck and hence has a priori a running time in $\Omega(|V|^2)$.
-The restriction to finding only a one arbitrary useful isolated suborder with bottleneck could also lead to a better running time.
+The restriction to finding only one arbitrary useful isolated suborder with bottleneck could also lead to a better running time.

-Note that this algorithm can easily be modified for the computation of useful isolated summit suborders: instead of \emph{bottlenecks}, we simply use a list \emph{maxElements} containing all maximal elements of $G$.
+Note that this algorithm can easily be modified for the computation of useful isolated summit suborders: instead of \emph{elemsWithBottleneck}, we simply use a list \emph{maxElements} containing all maximal elements of $G$.
 Clearly, this list can be computed in $\bigo(|V|)$ time because we put simply all nodes with outdegree 0 into it.
-A topological ordering is not necessary; however, the running time is again dominated by lines 6 to 14 and is amounts hence to $\bigo(|V|^2(|V|+|E|))$.
+A topological ordering is not necessary; however, the running time is again dominated by lines 6 to 14, and hence amounts to $\bigo(|V|^2(|V|+|E|))$.